-A registered architect must never allow his or her seal to be used on plans made by a non-professional architect.
+An architect must never allow his or her seal to be used on plans made by a non-professional architect.

 No Ohio architecture seals and stamps are required for any residential one-family or two-family building.
 An architect is not required for most residential additions including garages, carports, decks, porches, and sheds.
 This exception also includes agricultural buildings, per the Fayette County, Ohio Building Department.